Courses & Events

 These workshops focus on the process of novel writing.
 Students will submit synopses of their novels as well as 25 pages of fiction.
 Structure, voice, characterization, point-of-view, plot, and imagery will be discussed.
 Some attention will be paid to publishing.

-Faculty: Andre Dubus III (I), Stewart O'Nan (II)
+Faculty: Andre Dubus III (I) and Sterling Watson (II)

 This workshop will focus on the art of writing fiction for teens, middle grades, and younger readers.
 All genres are welcome, from gritty realism to magical realism to science fiction/fantasy.
 Attention will be paid to plotting, mapping entire novels, and discussing the fundamentals of fiction: character, plot, setting, mood, theme, and epiphany–with an eye toward language and the development of conflict.